devPatrick575/CIS321_Group2_Project_Idea.txt/Final-Report.md

 ### Adopting Agile with Scrum Framework
 - For the Hotel Reservation System project, our team will adopt Agile as our Software Development Life Cycle (SDLC), using the Scrum framework to enhance flexibility and promote iterative development.
-- With Agile, our team can efficiently respond to evolving requirements and prioritize customer satisfaction.
+- With Agile, our team can efficiently respond to evolving requirements and prioritize customer satisfaction (Hmouda, Lecture 5).
-- Scrum will help maintain progress through continuous feedback and integration with its focus on sprints and customer reviews.
+- Scrum will help maintain progress through continuous feedback and integration with its focus on sprints and customer reviews (Hmouda, Lecture 5).

-### Functional Requirements
+### Functional Requirements (Hmouda, Lecture 1)
 **User registration and login** – The team will provide a secure platform for the user and protect the customer from potential outside attacks and attempts to steal information.
 When creating an account or registering with the software for the first time, the customer must use their first and last name and email address.
 Each user will need a unique password that meets the following requirements:
   - At least 6 characters
   - Must include 1 uppercase and one lowercase letter